The Romey Lynchings

 N'oula Romey was the fourth victim of racial terror that year in Florida, and one of ten people who were lynched by white mobs across the US in 1929 alone.
 Just hours before, his wife Hasna (Fannie) Rahme was fatally shot by Lake City police in their store.
 Their tragic murders were the most gruesome and violent attacks on Lebanese immigrants in the US, but this was not an isolated incident.
 Their killing was a part, and the culmination, of a widespread pattern of racially-motivated hostility, vitriol and physical abuse directed at early Arab immigrants who came to, worked, and lived in America between the 1890s and the 1930s.

-This project tells their story.
-It seeks to understand why N'oula was lynched and why Hasna was murdered.
+This award winning project tells their story.
+It seeks to understand the events leading up to, and culminating in, the lynching of N'oula and the murder of Hasna.
 Who killed them?
 Why did the stories of this double tragedy diverge between the English and Arabic language press?
 What happened to their family in the aftermath?
 How did different members of the local community, and Lebanese immigrants react?
 And why was their story hidden for all of these years?

-(Scheduled Release: Spring 2020) This 20 minute film about the lynching and murder of Nola and Hasna Romey includes visuals, expert testimony, and the perspective of family members left grappling with a tragic legacy.
+(Released: February 2020) This 26 minute film about the lynching and murder of Nou'la and Hasna Romey includes visuals, expert testimony, and the perspective of family members left grappling with a tragic legacy.

 Primary Source Archive